 If you like this story, you might like to trace its origins back to a Russian tale called The Nose

 by Nicholai Gogol.

 Read by Natasha.
-Pictures by Cai Jia Eng .
-Written by Bertie.
+Pictures by Cai Jia Eng.
 Duration 20 minutes.

 Loads of people are always saying that Isis is an exceptionally pretty little girl.
-They say things like, “What lovely blond hair she has! ” and “What wonderful blue eyes!” and “Such a sweet nose!” and “What a darling little mouth!”.
+They say things like, “What lovely blonde hair she has!” and “What wonderful blue eyes!” and “Such a sweet nose!” and “What a darling little mouth!”

 And Isis likes it when people say such things about her.
 And there’s something else that makes her happy – it’s that everyone at school wants to be friends with her.
 In fact, she’s so popular that every girl in her class is simply dying to go to her birthday party.

 But Isis couldn’t invite just anyone to her party.
 And especially, she couldn’t invite Katie.

 You see, Katie was a bit strange.
 And not very pretty.
 Well at least Isis thought so.
 And she didn’t like the way she did her hair.
 And her shoes weren’t very nice.

 And Isis couldn’t possibly invite a girl who wasn’t pretty to her party.
 So she didn’t.

 But Katie has a secret that Isis didn’t know.
 Only very few people, like Wendy and Alisa, know Katie’s secret – but I’ll let you in on it.
 Katie is a witch, and can do all sorts of magic spells.
 She tries not to do them too often – or else everyone will soon know her secret.